 Optional packages extend the group’s functionality with tools that may not be essential for every user but can enhance your workflow.
 Check the group info output before installing to understand what optional packages provide.

-Similarly, for desktop environments like Xfce or KDE Plasma, using the group ID avoids parsing issues:
+For desktop environments like Xfce or KDE Plasma, install the group ID rather than the display name:

 sudo dnf group install kde-desktop